-At least two to three business days before your project-any time you are disturbing the soil-(depending on state law), call 811 or visit clickbeforeyoudig.com.
+At least two to three business days before your project-any time you are disturbing the soil - (depending on state law), call 811 or visit clickbeforeyoudig.com.

-811 will provide this information to pipeline operators, such as Enbridge and other companies with buried utilities near the work site, saving you the time and trouble of contacting them individually.
+The One-Call center representative will provide this information to pipeline operators, such as Enbridge and other companies with buried utilities near the work site, saving you the time and trouble of contacting them individually.